Hedgestock/FlipPinball/Notes.md

 Fix freeze+tweening doing strange stuff on trail (Spitters) Fix paddle position

-Add smart regeneration on condition fail fix impossible restrictives clean duplicated groups in score ballterations
+fix impossible restrictives
-TEST GENERATION
+clean duplicated groups in score ballterations

 Fix multiple balls in spitter
 Check for teleport multi entry and weird behaviour
 Use one list of viewports for all ballviewers
 Split code for UI management (rn all in Game.cs)
 Maybe pool queue for like score bubbles
-Think of a way to make levels generic (think bumper with more/less than 5, or spinners etc) Maybe factorise the "OnMultiplier" thing
+Maybe factorise the "OnMultiplier" thing

-Extra call args + unbind signal args
+Think of a way to make levels generic (think bumper with more/less than 5, or spinners etc)

-Defaut values instead of overloading in signals callback
+Defaut values instead of overloading in signals callback Extra call args + unbind signal args

 MRP process mode of instantiated stuff
 MRP windows scaling